Vadifire/tweeting/README.md

 Begin by cloning the repository using ```git clone https://github.com/Vadifire/tweeting.git```

-Create the /out/ directory and run the following command to compile:
+CD to the /out/ directory and run the following command to compile:

 ```
 javac -cp lib/twitter4j-core-4.0.7.jar src/main/*.java -d out/